Is Napping The Secret To Successfully Working From Home?

 Given my propensity toward napping, I simply don’t know how to explain the fact that it never occurred to me to take a quick snooze during my workday, despite working from home — often within spitting distance of my bed — for over a year now.

 The thought came to me recently, after I ate a bagel for lunch.
-This was misguided; by 3 p.m., I was so tired that I could barely form a coherent sentence.
+This was misguided; by 3pm, I was so tired that I could barely form a coherent sentence.
 On this particular day, I was working out of a corner of my bedroom.
-I made tantalizing eye contact with my comforter.
-That’s when I realized: I could have been napping all along.
+I made tantalising eye contact with my comforter.
+That’s when I realised: I could have been napping all along.

 I felt so stupid!
 My regret, sorrow, and bewilderment had the effect of rousing me from my post-bagel stupor, ruining my chances of napping for yet another day.
 I thought that surely I was the only nap-lover who had been missing out on this prime opportunity.
 From within this bitter imbroglio, I posed the question on my Twitter feed: Are all you WFH-ers napping??
 The responses confirmed my suspicion.